spcorcor18/LPO-8852/lectures/Lecture 3/README.md

 [Stata inverse probability weighting with teffects](https://www.youtube.com/watch?v=fmnkEmlJPOU) - uses birthweight and smoking example

 [Gary King lecture on matching](https://www.youtube.com/watch?v=tvMyjDi4dyg) - great lecture on matching methods and their connection to RCTs and blocked randomization.
 Covers nearest neighbors, coarsened exact matching, and propensity score matching.
+Also gives an overview of the problems of using propensity scores for matching.

 [Gary King on why propensity scores should not be used for matching](https://www.youtube.com/watch?v=rBv39pK1iEs)